Best Home Remedies For Dry Skin: Doctor's Guide

 Apple cider vinegar is an effective home remedy for dry skin because it's a natural astringent, which means it helps to reduce the appearance of pores and tighten skin.
 The acid in apple cider vinegar can also help to kill bacteria on your face that might cause acne and breakouts.

-Apple cider vinegar has been shown to be effective in reducing redness, inflammation, and blemishes.
+Apple cider vinegar is effective in reducing redness, inflammation, and blemishes.

 #8 Glycerine with rose water or lemon juice